-The Open Client and Open Server Configuration Guide for UNIX contains information about configuring your system to run Open ClientTM and Open ServerTM products on the following platforms:
+The Open Client and Open Server Configuration Guide for UNIX contains information about configuring your system to run Open ClientTM and Open ServerTM.
+For a list of operating system platforms the Open Client and Open Server products are available on, see the New Features Open Server and SDK for Windows, Linux, UNIX, and Mac OS X.